OpenMS/OpenMS-docs/docs/tutorials/TOPP/quality-control.md

 To check the quality of the data (supports label-free workflows and [TOPP Documentation:IsobaricAnalyzer](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_IsobaricAnalyzer.html) output):

 The [TOPP Documentation:QualityControl](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_QualityControl.html) TOPP tool computes and collects data which allows to compute QC metrics to check the quality of
 LC-MS data.
-Depending on the given input data, this tool collects data for metrics (see section **Metrics** below).
+Depending on the given input data, this tool collects data for metrics (see section [Metrics](quality-control.md#Metrics)).
 New metavalues will be added to existing data and the information will be written out in mzTab format.
 This mzTab file can then be processed using custom scripts or via the R package (see [github:cbielow:PTXQC](https://github.com/cbielow/PTXQC/).